RevolutionAnalytics/dplyr-spark/README.md

 This package implements a [`spark`](http://spark.apache.org/) backend for the `dplyr` package, providing a powerful and intuitive DSL to manipulate large datasets on a powerful big data platform.
 It is a simple package: simple to learn if you have any familiarity with `dplyr` or even just R and SQL, simple to deploy: just a few packages to install on a single machine, as long as your Spark installation comes with JDBC support -- or build it in, instructions below.
 The current state of the project is:

  - most `dplyr` features supported
- - adds some `spark`-specific goodies, like *caching* table.
+ - adds some `spark`-specific goodies, like *caching* tables.
- - can go succesfully through tutorials for `dplyr` like any other database backend.
+ - can go succesfully through tutorials for `dplyr` like any other database backend^[with the exception of one bug to avoid which you need to run Spark from trunk or wait for version 1.5, see [SPARK-9221](https://issues.apache.org/jira/browse/SPARK-9921)].
  - not yet endowed with a thorugh test suite.
 Nonetheless we expect it to inherit much of its correctness, scalability and robustness from its main dependencies, `dplyr` and `spark`.
  - we don't recommend production use yet